 Pin a picture from your latest blog post and a load of pictures from other things that look pretty and you might get a handful of page views over the course of the next 7 years.

-If you love pictures of pretty things displayed in a grid so that you can only see half of each picture on mobile phones you’ll love Pinterest.
+If you love pictures of pretty things displayed in a grid so that you can only see half of each picture you’ll love Pinterest.

 The Following / Unfollowing Game

 If you like playing games and pissing people off this section is essential reading for you.
 To really get people riled up you must:

 1. Follow lots of people on Twitter

 2. Wait for them to follow you back

 4. If they subsequently have the audacity to unfollow you simply repeat steps 1-4.

 Yeah you might get the reputation for being a massive wanker but you’ll end up with more followers who can then ignore your tweets.
 Well done.
 Give yourself a massive punch to the face as a reward.

 Last up in our guide for new bloggers, if you’re not tech savvy, or if you don’t have the time or inclination to spend every waking hour glued to your phone / tablet / laptop / surgically-implanted retinal device you could also achieve similar levels of success by shouting your blog posts out in full whilst walking down the street.
 The benefit of this one is that you can do this whilst going about your normal daily activities.
 On the downside you may get a few funny looks, banned from shops and arrested.
 And the only followers you’ll probably gain are those in white coats running after you with a straight-jacket.